 The Round Robin exercise is proposed as a non-commercial activity.
 It is intended to serve the purpose of advancing scientific knowledge and engineering practice in the analysis and design of membrane structures.
-Participation in the Round Robin exercise is further based on the following principles Error!
-Reference source not found.:
+Participation in the Round Robin exercise is further based on the following principles: